 The top portion of the Tee has a slip joint fitting so you can cut the tube of the overflow to fit tubs with different depths.

 There’s another slip joint fitting found at the side opening of the Tee.
-Its purpose is to adjust the waste arm from the drain shoe easily.
+Its purpose is to adjust the waste arm from the drainage shoe easily.
 Then, the tailpiece of the Tee drops down to the P-trap.

 Glue In Waste and Overflow Kit: The glue-in overflow kit is compatible with bathtubs that are fully skirted and has no access panel.
 It consists of a tee, a casr overflow body, and a cast tub shoe.